YuriCirino/example-unform/README.md

 # Unform, IMask and Styled Components - Example

-In this projetc i've been used Unform, IMask and Styled Components.
+In this projetc i've been used Unform, Remask and Styled Components.
-I was learning Unform with this project and resolved to use Styled Components to style my inputs fields and IMask to mask them.
+I was learning Unform with this project and resolved to use Styled Components to style my inputs fields and Remask to mask them.
-I've been didn't found examples of Unform and IMask.
+I've been didn't found examples of Unform and Remask.
 So that's here.

 # Getting Started with Create React App